 - What Could Have Been: An in-universe example: The final comics of Episodes I, III, and V show the DM's campaign notes, which reveal where he planned to take the plot if it hadn't been thoroughly derailed by the players.

 - What If?: Star Wars were a P&P RPG campaign?
-It goes meta with the alternate comics that they would be doing if Star Wars didn't exist, including Wands & Warts, Notes & Nazis, Mutants & Miscreants, Enlisted Men & Extraterrestrial Biological Entities, Magicians & Munchkins, Sandals & Spartans, Avatars & Avifauna, Terminators & Temporal Paradoxes, Carcasses & Carcharadons, Trenchcoats & Turncoats, Amphibians and Anthropomorphisms, Heists & Hypnagogic Hallucinations, Barnacles & Bilgewater, Docs & DeLoreans, Hypnotoads & Hyperchickens, Chocolates & Chumps, Ids & Idiots, Egons & Ectoplasms, Helens & Harryhausens, Misadventures & Marionettes, Arks & Archaeologists, Theme Parks & Theropods, Darcies & Diaries, Marmosets & Meerkats, Gags & Griswolds and Elliotts & Extraterrestrials.
+It goes meta with the alternate comics that they would be doing if Star Wars didn't exist, including Wands & Warts, Notes & Nazis, Mutants & Miscreants, Enlisted Men & Extraterrestrial Biological Entities, Magicians & Munchkins, Sandals & Spartans, Avatars & Avifauna, Terminators & Temporal Paradoxes, Carcasses & Carcharadons, Trenchcoats & Turncoats, Amphibians and Anthropomorphisms, Heists & Hypnagogic Hallucinations, Barnacles & Bilgewater, Docs & DeLoreans, Hypnotoads & Hyperchickens, Chocolates & Chumps, Ids & Idiots, Egons & Ectoplasms, Helens & Harryhausens, Misadventures & Marionettes, Arks & Archaeologists, Theme Parks & Theropods, Darcies & Diaries, Marmosets & Meerkats, Gags & Griswolds, Elliotts & Extraterrestrials and Moonshots & Mishaps.

 - What the Hell, Hero?:

 - Where I Was Born and Razed: Darth Vader destroying Naboo, although Vader's real identity - Padme - wasn't known to the readers at the time.

 - Who's on First?: Darth Vader's shuttle pilot is named Yorr.
 The GM takes it and runs with it.